In this article, we explore DNA damage, its consequences, and how researchers are developing potential ways to repair it.

 Caloric restriction mimetics, such as resveratrol and rapamycin, directly improve mitochondrial function, modulate energy metabolism, induce autophagy, and enhance antioxidant defense.

-UCPs act like a safety valve.
-They prevent excessive buildup of electrons in the electron transport chain, the energy-producing machinery of the mitochondrion [13, 14].
+UCPs act like a safety valve and stop too many electrons from building up in the electron transport chain.
+This chain is the energy-making part of the mitochondrion [13, 14].
 This protects the cell from oxidative damage and helps regulate energy efficiency within the mitochondria.

 Therefore, the integrity of this system is central to the maintenance of genomic stability.
-Understanding it is central to research efforts to improve its fidelity even further.
+Understanding it is central in research efforts that aim to improve its fidelity even further.

-To solve this problem, scientists have focused on five basic DNA repair mechanisms.
-There are: nitrogenous base excision repair, nucleotide excision repair, mismatch-mediated repair, homologous recombination, and non-homologous end-joining [3].
+To solve this problem, scientists have focused on five basic DNA repair mechanisms: nitrogenous base excision repair, nucleotide excision repair, mismatch-mediated repair, homologous recombination, and non-homologous end-joining [3].

 DNA ligase then seals the phosphodiester backbone.
 DNA double-strand breaks (DSBs) are the most cytotoxic and mutagenic DNA lesions.
 DSBs are repaired by homologous repair (HR) or nonhomologous end joining (NHEJ) repair.